 - a.
 Activities designed to make them feel welcome and safe upon arrival.

 - b.
 Experiences and information that will lead to an understanding of the opportunities and benefits available and the program's expectations of Job Corps students to include the following:

-- 1. Job Corps' Mission
+- 1. Job Corps' mission

 - 2. The Career Development Services System

 - 3. The center's basic schedule of training and activities

 - 4. The Career Success Standards

 - 5. Assessment testing

 - 6. Student progress evaluation

 - 7. Student rights and responsibilities

 - (a) Behavioral standards and expectations

-- (b) Equal opportunity, civil/legal rights, religious rights, sexual harassment policies
+- (b) Equal opportunity, civil/legal rights, religious rights, sexual harassment, and anti-bullying policies

 - 8. Student government and leadership programs

 - 9. Student benefits

 - (a) Pay and allotments

-- (b) Accountability, leave and absence policies
+- (b) Accountability, leave, and absence policies

 - (c) Support services (e.g., food services, mail, telephone, and voting rights)

 - 10. Center and community life

 - (a) Dormitory life

 - (b) Hands-on activities to practice the Career Success Standards

 - (c) Recreation/leisure time activities

 - (d) Information about the local community

+- 11. Health and wellness services, including: